-OUR Melbourne school street art and graffiti tours have been experienced by over one hundred primary, secondary and International student groups.
+OUR Melbourne school street art and graffiti tours have been experienced by hundreds of groups including primary, secondary, tertiary and international student groups.
 We also provide tours for the general public.
-Tours are normally two hours leaving from Federation Square but can be adjusted to meet school needs (adult tours 2.5 hours).
+Tours are normally two hours leaving from Federation Square but can be adjusted to group and school needs (adult tours 2.5 hours).

 LEARNING OUTCOMES AND ACTIVITIES:

 EXPLORE Melbourne’s famous street art and graffiti in the city’s labyrinth of lanes.
 Don’t miss seeing one of the most exciting and radical art movements in the world.
 It is happening right NOW!
 As Banksy said: ‘Australia’s most significant contribution to the arts since they stole the Aborigine’s pencils’.

 VIEW different art forms -stencils, paintings, writers, paste-ups, yarn-bombing, lightboxes, installations and mosaics by some of the world’s best artists.

-PUT UP and keep a piece of creative street art in the tradition of street artist Slinkachu
+PUT UP and keep a piece of creative street art in the tradition of street artists Mini-me and Slinkachu

 DISCOVER the history and architecture of the painted industrial walls, buildings, and lanes.